cullenjett/react-ssr-boilerplate/README.md

 #### Server (`server/`)

-A fairly simple Express application in `server/app.js` handles serving static assets (the generated CSS and JS code in `build/` and anything in `public/` like images and fonts), and sends any unrecognized GET requests to the React application via `server/renderServerSideApp.js`.
-That function is responsible for fetching server-side data before rendering (if applicable) via `server/fetchDataForRender.js` and then sending the rendered React application as a string injected inside the HTML-ish code in `server/indexHtml.js`.
+A fairly basic Express application in `server/app.js` handles serving static assets (the generated CSS and JS code in `build/` + anything in `public/` like images and fonts), and sends all other requests to the React application via `server/renderServerSideApp.js`.
+That function delegates the fetching of server-side data pre-rendering to `server/fetchDataForRender`, and then sends the rendered React application (as a string) injected inside the HTML-ish code in `server/indexHtml.js`.

-Middleware is added to the Express app during development (when `process.env.NODE_ENV !== 'production'`), and in production the `server/index.js` file is used to run the server with Node's `cluster` module to take advantage of multiple CPU cores.
+During development the server code is run with `@babel/register` and middleware is added to the Express app (see `scripts/start`), and in production we bundle the server code to `build/server` and the code in `scripts/startProd` is used to run the server with Node's `cluster` module to take advantage of multiple CPU cores.

 #### Client (`src/`)